awsdocs/AWS-Kinesis-Video-Documentation/doc_source/producer-sdk-javaapi.md

 + In the sample code, you provide credentials by specifying a profile that you set up in your AWS credentials profile file\.
 If you haven't already done so, first set up your credentials profile\.
 For more information, see [ Set up AWS Credentials and Region for Development](http://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/setup-credentials.html) in the *AWS SDK for Java*\.
 **Note**
 The Java example uses a `SystemPropertiesCredentialsProvider` object to obtain your AWS credentials\.
 The provider retrieves these credentials from the `aws.accessKeyId` and `aws.secretKey` Java system properties\.
 You set these system properties in your Java development environment\.
 For information about how to set Java system properties, see the documentation for your particular integrated development environment \(IDE\)\.
-+ Your NativeLibraryPath must contain your `KinesisVideoProducerJNI` file, available at [https://github\.com/awslabs/amazon\-kinesis\-video\-streams\-producer\-sdk\-cpp](https://github.com/awslabs/amazon-kinesis-video-streams-producer-sdk-cpp)\.
-The file extension for this file will depend on your operating system:
++ Your `NativeLibraryPath` must contain your `KinesisVideoProducerJNI` file, available at [https://github\.com/awslabs/amazon\-kinesis\-video\-streams\-producer\-sdk\-cpp](https://github.com/awslabs/amazon-kinesis-video-streams-producer-sdk-cpp)\.
+The file name extension for this file depends on your operating system:
   + **KinesisVideoProducerJNI\.so** for Linux
   + **KinesisVideoProducerJNI\.dylib** for macOS
   + **KinesisVideoProducerJNI\.dll** for Windows \(not currently available\) **Note**
-Pre\-built libraries are not currently available\.
-You must build the libraries yourself for your platform, using the `install-script` script included with the [C\+\+ Producer Library](producer-sdk-cpp.md)\.
+Pre\-built libraries for macOS, Ubuntu, and Raspbian are available in `src/main/resources/lib`\.
+For other environments, compile the [C\+\+ Producer Library](producer-sdk-cpp.md)\.